 Many of the plants listed in Table II are insect pollinated.
 Flowers produced by these species attract various insects that forage for pollen and nectar.
 Flying stinging insects from the order Hymenoptera (bees, wasps, yellow jackets, and hornets) may increase in frequency during flowering intervals and present opportunities for the gardener or landscape worker to be stung.
-Insect stings can cause adverse health effects ranging from large local allergic reaction^{31,32} to anaphylaxis.^{32,33} The preventative steps that can be taken to minimize exposure to stinging insects include wearing protective clothing such as long sleeves, hat, safety glasses, and gloves.
-If there is a risk of a systemic allergic reaction, self-injectable epinephrine should be carried at all times.33 Allergy/immunology evaluation and prescribing of venom immunotherapy for patients with IgE-mediated (anaphylactic) potential to hymenoptera venom should also be considered.
+Insect stings can cause adverse health effects ranging from large local allergic reaction to anaphylaxis.
+The preventative steps that can be taken to minimize exposure to stinging insects include wearing protective clothing such as long sleeves, hat, safety glasses, and gloves.
+If there is a risk of a systemic allergic reaction, self-injectable epinephrine should be carried at all times.
+Allergy/immunology evaluation and prescribing of venom immunotherapy for patients with IgE-mediated (anaphylactic) potential to hymenoptera venom should also be considered.

 Handling plants that contain thorns, spines, glochids, trichomes, and sharp-edged leaves can result in skin injuries (scratches, lacerations).
 These can occur when handling plants without protective equipment.
-In most cases, the individual resolves these injuries; however, it may result in infection by pathogenic microorganisms such as the dimorphic fungal pathogen, Sporothrix schenckii, 35,36 that can grow on sphagnum moss or thorned plants.
+In most cases, the individual resolves these injuries; however, it may result in infection by pathogenic microorganisms such as the dimorphic fungal pathogen, Sporothrix schenckii, that can grow on sphagnum moss or thorned plants.
 Leaves and flowering structures of trees such as the London Plane tree (Platanus acerifolia) also produce microscopic leaf hairs called trichomes that can detach and aerosolize following disturbance.
 Inhalation of trichomes may result in upper respiratory tract irritation.
-38,39

 Plants can produce products that can lead to various forms of dermatitis following cutaneous exposure.
 For example, stinging nettle (Urtica), poison ivy (Toxicodendron radicans), and other urushiol-producing species such as poison oak (T diversilobum or T pubescens) and poison sumac (T vernix) are representative examples.
-40 In addition to Toxicodendron species, more than 180 species included in the Asteraceae family have been reported to cause allergic contact dermatitis following cutaneous exposure.
-40,41 Examples include Chrysanthemum (Chrysanthemum species), Dahlia (Dahlia species), and several weed species, including ragweed.
-42 Plants in the Apiaceae family are also frequent sources of furocoumarins and causal agents of phytophotodermatitis.
+In addition to Toxicodendron species, more than 180 species included in the Asteraceae family have been reported to cause allergic contact dermatitis following cutaneous exposure.
+Examples include Chrysanthemum (Chrysanthemum species), Dahlia (Dahlia species), and several weed species, including ragweed.
+Plants in the Apiaceae family are also frequent sources of furocoumarins and causal agents of phytophotodermatitis.
 Gardeners and landscapers in direct contact with plants that produce these products are at highest risk for developing allergic dermatitis.
-Fisher's Contact Dermatitis (6th edition) is a helpful resource that reviews and lists plant species known to cause dermatitis.4 occupational settings (greenhouses and farms).
-These exposures can exacerbate preexisting adverse health conditions including allergic sensitization, 44 asthma and hypersensitivity pneumonitis, ^{45,46} work-related cough symptoms as well as decreases in work-shift lung function.
-42 Additional botanically derived allergens such as grass pollen 47 and respirable particles containing grass allergen 48 may also disperse into the environment following disturbance.
-For example, Rowe et al 47 showed that lawn mowing resulted in increased nasal and ocular symptoms in patients with high serum concentrations of total IgE and specific IgE to grass pollens but not fungi or grass leaf extract.
+Fisher's Contact Dermatitis (6th edition) is a helpful resource that reviews and lists plant species known to cause dermatitis.

+Personal exposure to microorganisms that colonize dried leaves, mulch, wood chips, and compost may also be encountered, often in high concentrations during disturbance events such as shoveling or raking mulch or woodchips.
+Similarly, workers can be exposed to arthropods such as the red spider mite (Tetranychus urticae) and other parasites of plants cultivated in occupational settings (greenhouses and farms).
+These exposures can exacerbate preexisting adverse health conditions including allergic sensitization,44 asthma and hypersensitivity pneumonitis, work-related cough symptoms as well as decreases in work-shift lung function.
+Additional botanically derived allergens such as grass pollen and respirable particles containing grass allergen may also disperse into the environment following disturbance.
+For example, Rowe et $al^{4/}$ showed that lawn mowing resulted in increased nasal and ocular symptoms in patients with high serum concentrations of total IgE and specific IgE to grass pollens but not fungi or grass leaf extract.
 It was hypothesized that grass pollen settles within the lawn and becomes airborne again during mowing activities.
-47 In a subsequent study, grass allergen concentrations increased 8-fold during mowing activities and quickly decreased following the completion of this activity.
-49
+In a subsequent study, grass allergen concentrations increased 8-fold during mowing activities and quickly decreased following the completion of this activity.49